US would intervene with military to defend Taiwan, Biden says

 The US traditionally has avoided making such an explicit security guarantee to Taiwan, with which it no longer has a mutual defence treaty.
 The 1979 Taiwan Relations Act, which has governed US relations with the island, does not require the US to step in militarily to defend Taiwan if China invades, but makes it American policy to ensure Taiwan has the resources to defend itself and to prevent any unilateral change of status in Taiwan by Beijing.

-Biden's comments were likely to draw a sharp response from the mainland, which has claimed Taiwan to be a rogue province.
+Biden's comments are likely to draw a sharp response from the mainland, which has claimed Taiwan to be a rogue province.

 A White House official said Biden's comments did not reflect a policy shift.